Skip main navigation

 Local Levels of Performance

-The Governor (state), Chief Elected Official (CEO) and local board will reach mutually agreed upon negotiated levels of performance for each of the indicators for each of the Title I core programs.2 The factors to consider are:
+The Governor (state), CEO, and local WDB will reach mutually agreed upon negotiated levels of performance for each of the indicators for each of the Title I core programs bienially.2

 • Circumstances not accounted for in the model.